165-Softtech-Patika-Java-Spring/bitirmeprojesi-ismaildemircann/README.md

 * `Jwt` was used for security.
 * Save, update and delete methods are saved to the file with `logback.xml`.
 * With `triggers`, data is added to the relevant log table after updating and deleting operations.
+* After adding the product, a deletion link was given using `Hateoas`.

 ### Frontend
 * `Redux` structure installed.
 Tested using for variable product list .